airbnb/mavericks/docs/threading.md

 # Threading

+For the most part, you never have to think about or even be aware of the threading model Mavericks uses under the hood.
+However, it may be good to familiarize yourself with it to understanding what is happening under the hood.

-One challenging aspect of Android is that everything happens on the main thread by default.
-Interacting with views must be done there but many other things such as business logic are only there because it is too much work to do otherwise.
-One of the core tenants of Mavericks is that it is thread-safe.
-Everything non-view related in Mavericks can and does run on background threads.
-Mavericks abstracts away most of the challenges of multi-threading.
-However, it is important to be aware of this when using Mavericks.
+Mavericks is is thread-safe and nearly everything non-view related runs on background threads.
+However, Mavericks abstracts away most of the challenges of multi-threading.

 State updates are not processed synchronously.
 They are placed on a queue and run on a background thread.
 In other words: